If you're not a prospective student or parent, feel free to email general questions to firstname.lastname@example.org

 Over 90 percent of GC graduates who sought a teaching position in the last three years are now employed as teachers.
 As a secondary education student, you’ll be prepared to teach diverse students, integrate learning across disciplines and design creative and challenging curriculum—all essential for success in a middle or high school classroom.

-Elizabeth, an English and education double major from Greensboro, N.C., wants to become an English teacher.
-In the meantime, she’s the editor of The Record, a member of Hymn Club and a co-leader of the Ultimate Frisbee Club.
+Elizabeth, an English and education double major from Greensboro, N.C. who graduated in 2016, wants to become an English teacher.
+While at GC, she was the editor of The Record and a co-leader of the Ultimate Frisbee Club.